 The Dinosaur Artist… obsession, betrayal, and the quest for Earth’s ultimate trophy.
 New Yorker magazine staff writer Paige Williams delves into the surprisingly perilous world of fossil collectors in this fascinating true tale.
+Read on for our full review.

 The Dinosaur Artist Synopsis: